financial advisers

 A NEW SLANT ON MASLOW’S PYRAMID

-Many people find it helpful to think in terms of Abraham Maslow’s famous Hierarchy of Needs.
-His pyramid diagram contained various levels of need that human motivations generally move through, starting with the physical requirements for human survival, and ending with mankind’s highest aspirations.
+Many people find it helpful to consider Abraham Maslow’s famous Hierarchy of Needs.
+His pyramid diagram contained various levels of need that human motivations generally move through, starting with the physical requirements for human survival and ending with mankind’s highest aspirations.

 SURVIVAL INCOME

 This is the base of the pyramid and consists of the income you need to pay all your basic household expenses.
-In effect, it means drawing up a budget that covers all your likely regular bills and running costs.
+It means drawing up a budget that covers all your likely regular bills and running costs.

 SAFETY INCOME

-The next layer up, this is the amount you might need to meet life’s unexpected events.
+The next layer up is the amount you might need to meet life’s unexpected events.
 Typically, this would include health and later-life care costs, loss of income and any emergency financial help you might want to give your family.

 FREEDOM INCOME

-This layer is all about assessing the likely cost of doing and enjoying all those things that you never had time to do before you retired.
-So if you’re planning a trip, a major purchase or want to indulge yourself in other ways, this is the amount you feel you’ll need.
+This layer is about assessing the likely cost of doing and enjoying all those things you never had time to do before you retired.
+So if you’re planning a trip or a significant purchase or want to indulge yourself in other ways, this is the amount you feel you’ll need.

 TOPPING OFF THE PYRAMID